May 8, 2024

 The Jungian Perspective on Mindreading: Awareness and Synchronicity

-Jung had a name for this: synchronicity.
+Jung had a name for it: synchronicity.
 And he didn’t think it was coincidence.

-I tested this for myself.
+After reading that, I tested it.
 For a few weeks, I paid close attention to the thoughts entering my awareness and noticed when they lined up with what people around me were saying or thinking.
 It happened more than I expected.
-Not dramatically, not every time, but enough to make me pay attention.
+Not dramatically, not every time, but enough that dismissing it felt dishonest.

-Here’s the practical takeaway: most of us live so much in our own heads that we’ve lost the ability to notice what’s happening between us.
+Most of us live so much inside our own heads that we’ve lost the ability to notice what’s happening between us.
 When you slow down, when you’re genuinely present, you start picking up on things you normally miss.
-Not because you’ve developed psychic abilities, but because you’ve stopped being so distracted that you can finally hear what’s already there.
+Not because you’ve suddenly become telepathic, but because you’ve stopped being so distracted that you can finally hear what’s already there.

 We’re more connected than we realize.
 Not in a hand-holding, group-hug way.
 In a way that’s actually kind of unsettling, if you sit with it long enough.